 We source our coconuts directly from Thailand (the land of healthy, happy coconuts), and are focused on promoting sustainability within our supply chain.
 Our supplier pulls our coconuts from the central regions of Ratchaburi, Samuth Songkram, as well as the southern regions of Prachuab Khiri Khan, Chumphon, Nakon Si Thummarat and Puttani.
 We limit our sourcing pulls to these regions in Thailand and do not "cross contaminate" with coconuts sourced from other countries.
 This helps us maintain a consistent, reliable finished product and also allows us to be able to speak to the origin of every coconut we use.

 In Thailand, there have known to be concerns about immigrant labor from neighboring countries.
 However, our supplier's processing technique does not require thousands of workers to process the product.
 The coconuts are purchased via local buying agents, based in Thailand, who source directly from local farmers who are free to sell to anyone.
+Additionally, our coconut powder manufacturer does NOT use monkey labor to obtain coconuts for our products.
+We do not and have never supported this type of animal labor.

 Types of Coconuts, Explained